Oniqua Privacy and Security Notice

 How long we keep information

-Oniqua holds on to Private Data only for as long as is necessary and to comply with (local) legal regulations and requirements unless there is a request to remove data from our systems or there is a discontinuation in the use of our Service.
+Oniqua holds on to Private Data for the period of the contract and then afterwards if so required by law (e.g. tax law), unless there is a request to remove data from our systems or there is a discontinuation in the use of our Service.
 After such time, we will either delete or anonymize your information if there is a legal requirement to retain data, or, if this is not possible (for example, because the information has been stored in backup archives), then we will securely store your information and isolate it from any further use until deletion is possible.

 Analytics Data: Data transferred from a customer to Oniqua and stored for analytics and enrichment is secured using best practice measures.